wahid-jamadar/Greenclassify---deep-learning-based-approach/README.md

 - Understood the fundamental concepts and techniques of **Convolutional Neural Networks (CNNs).**
 - Gained strong understanding of image data and how deep learning models interpret visual features.
 - Implement **Transfer Learning** using `MobileNetV2` for efficient model training.
+- Trained a deep learning model `` using an image dataset of 15,000 images.
 - Build and deploy a real-time image classification web application using the `Flask framework.`
 - Integrate a trained deep learning model `(.h5)` with a frontend interface.
 - Build and deploy a real-time image classification web application using the Flask framework.